The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Capacity to within a Constant Gap

 \subsubsection{The constant gap result for the simple HK scheme}

 It is not unreasonable to imagine that the gap between the boundaries of the achievable rate region and the set $\mathcal{R}^u(\mathcal{H},\bar{\rho})$ can behave arbitrarily, including becoming unbounded sometimes, as a function of the channel matrices.
-However, in what follows we shall show that this gap actually remains bounded and can not be larger than a constant which is independent of the SNR, INR or the channel coefficients.
-This fact will be proved by showing that $\mathcal{R}^{G_e}_{\textrm{HK}}(P_s)$ contains a subset which is within a constant number of bits to the set of upper bounds.
+However, in what follows we shall show that this gap remains bounded and cannot be larger than a constant which is independent of the SNR, INR or the channel coefficients.
+This fact will be proved by showing that $\mathcal{R}^{G_e}_{\textrm{HK}}(P_s)$ contains a subset which is within a constant gap to the set of upper bounds.
 The following lemma specifies this subset.